The EU wants food chains that benefit the producer and the consumer, if only it was that easy

 The tight relationships between academia, business and bureaucracy are, say critics of the current food systems, the reason why sustainable food security is not going to happen anytime soon and why food chains will continue to be long and large.

-This feature originally appeared in the Irish newspaper, An Phoblacht, January 2017.
+An earlier version of this essay appeared in the Irish newspaper, An Phoblacht, in January 2017.